 Jackson County Library Services consists of 15 library branches open 310 hours per week.

 Free to all residents of Jackson County, the Library has a collection of over 630,000 items including books, magazines, newspapers, DVDs, music CDs, and downloadable eBooks and audio books.
-Approximately 47,000 items were added in 2012.
+Approximately 47,000 items were added in FY 2012-2013.
 Over 1.6 million items were checked out.

 On average, 60,000 people enter the library branches each month.
 About 6,000 use the meeting rooms each month.
 Thousands attend over 3,000 programs held each year for all ages.
 Patrons log in over 13,000 sessions per month on the 170 Internet-use computers to access e-mail, apply for jobs, and use online resources.
 WiFi is available in all 15 branches.

 The JCLS Website www.jcls.org gets over 40,000 hits a month.
-Access to online databases, downloadable eBooks, audio books, and music is available 24/7 from the Website.
+Access to the library catalog, online databases, downloadable eBook and audio books and much more, is available 24/7 from the Website.

 Our staff and volunteers are eager to help you.
 Click here for branch locations and hours.

 Governance and Funding

 Public library services are provided to people by Jackson County government, which is overseen by a Board of Commissioners composed of three persons elected by county residents.
 The District was established July 1, 2014.